jeminw/Jexel/README.md

-# Jixel
+# Jexel
 A modern, futuristic pixel-style font inspired by technology, gaming, and cyberpunk culture.

 ## Overview
-Jixel is a sleek pixel font designed for tech-forward creative projects.
+Jexel is a sleek pixel font designed for tech-forward creative projects.
 Combining clean geometric shapes with a sharp digital aesthetic, it’s perfect for:
 - Logos & branding
 - UI/UX design
 - Game interfaces